yuboer/genome-centric-portrait-of-cellulose-hydrolysis/README.md

 Besides the annotation of the MAGs, this pipeline can aslo be applied to annotate all the amino acid sequences derived from the metagenome datasets, to get info on: 1) the diversity and abundances of all the CAZy modules identified in the community; 2)whether cellulosome gene clusters were present in the community; 3) the types of the cellulosome gene clusters identified (cell surface adhering or not); 3) diversity and abundance of the carbohydrate active genes in the overall community; to achieve this, each amino acid sequences of a dataset is equivalent to one MAG in the above annotation pipeline.

 # inquery could be sent to irenelambiel@gmail.com
-# Feel free to try with the example dataset
+# Feel free to try with the annotation of the example dataset provided